Immigration to Canada: Immigration categories

 In March 2019, the Canadian Government announced its Francophone Immigration Strategy as an initiative to increase immigration outside of Quebec for French-speaking individuals in all admission categories.

 In 2010, Canada accepted 280,681 immigrants (permanent and temporary) of which 186,913 (67%) were Economic immigrants; 60,220 (22%) were Family class; 24,696 (9%) were Refugees; and 8,845 (2%) were others through working holidays, internships, and studies.
 In 2019, with 341,180 admissions, Canada achieved its highest level of permanent resident admissions in recent history.

 Economic immigrants

 The Economic Immigration Class is the largest source of permanent resident admissions in Canada.
 In 2019, 196,658 individuals were admitted to Canada under the Economic Class, making up approximately 58% of all admissions that year, and a 5.5% increase from 2018.
 This represents a record-high number of admissions under this category.

-IRCC uses seven sub-categories of economic immigrants, including skilled workers, under the following classes:
+IRCC uses several sub-categories of economic immigrants, including skilled workers, under the following classes:

+The basic immigration programs that offer permanent admission to Canada to those who are skilled include: